Claudette Lopez

 Working at BAS has afforded me the opportunity to build a platform and organize efforts to promote diversity in our workplace environment.
 I’m passionate about addressing racial and socio-economic inequality within Polar Sciences.
 Likewise, I’m engaged with raising awareness on neurodiversity challenges which impact our BAS community both at Cambridge and down South.

-I’m a Founder of the BAS Neurodiversity Support Network (NDN), BAS representative for UKRI’s Racial Inclusion and Striving for Equity (RISE) Network, and member of the The Diversity in UK Polar Science (DiPSI) Steering Group.
-I also am a member of the newly founded Women in High Performance Computing (WHPC) Cambridge/East Anglia chapter which seeks to promote gender-balance within scientific engineering (technical) community.
+I’m a Founder of the BAS Neurodiversity Support Network (NDN), BAS representative for UKRI’s Racial Inclusion and Striving for Equity (RISE) Network, and committee member of the The Diversity in UK Polar Science (DiPSI) Steering Group.
+I am also a committee member of the newly founded Women in High Performance Computing (WHPC) Cambridge/East Anglia chapter which seeks to promote gender-balance within scientific engineering (technical) community.

 Education